 Shavuot is richly filled with traditions and symbolism.
-Many of the elements center around the tradition that the Israelites received the Torah at Mt.
+Many elements center around the tradition that the Israelites received the Torah at Mt.
 Sinai on Shavuot.
-While there is no concrete evidence from Scripture for such a date, it is a very strongly held belief.
+While there is no concrete evidence from Scripture for such a date, it is a very firmly held belief.

 There is a traditional blessing for entering into the moed: